-The Actuarial Sciences concentration is the newest program in the MS-PS degree at MTSU.
-This discipline trains students to make practical use of probability theory and statistical analysis for managing risks and solving problems in insurance business.
-Graduates well positioned to fill the growing need for individuals with this highly specialized training in the financial services and consulting industries in addition to the traditional insurance and health care industries.
+The Actuarial Sciences concentration is the newest MS-PS degree at MTSU.
+This discipline trains students to make practical use of probability theory and statistical analysis for managing risks and solving problems in the insurance business.
+Graduates with this highly specialized training are well-positioned to fill the growing demand in the financial services and consulting industries as well as the traditional insurance and health care industries.

 The Biostatistics concentration provides training in statistical methods that can be applied to biomedical and health-related fields.
 These methods involve using mathematics and statistics to solve real-world problems that influence health.
 Statistical areas of study include clinical trials, experimental design, categorical and longitudinal data analysis, and survival analysis.
 Graduates will ideally work in professional settings including health care agencies; governmental agencies such as the National Institutes of Health, the Centers for Disease Control and Prevention, and the Environmental Protection Agency; and the pharmaceutical industry.